mchaudhry02/capstone-pr-review/README.md

 ## Status

 This is an active capstone project.
-Workstreams 1-5 are substantively
+Workstreams 1-6 are substantively
 complete: scoping and baseline (WS1), repo assembly with agents/skills/ memory (WS2), orchestration + MCP + retrieval + evals (WS3), governance
-policy + CI/CD guardrails (WS4), and a deterministic conversion with a full ADR (WS5).
-Workstream 6's orchestrator now exists (`orchestrator.py`) and its control flow — reliability controls, policy enforcement, real MCP calls — is proven with real, directly-run tests.
+policy + CI/CD guardrails (WS4), a deterministic conversion with a full ADR (WS5), and production-like integration with a real tool-evolution drill and a completed impact study against the Module 1 baseline (WS6).
-The one remaining gap: full end-to-end runs with real LLM-generated findings require a live `ANTHROPIC_API_KEY`, which this environment doesn't have configured — see `docs/running-the-orchestrator.md` to run it for real.
-See `docs/gap-inventory.md` for full status.
+`orchestrator.py` is fully proven end-to-end with real, captured
+output: a real MCP retrieval call, correct routing, a real memory write, and a working `--overreach-demo` mode that catches a live governance violation (planner attempting to skip the mandatory reviewer step) and records it in the final output's `governance_flags` field.
+See `docs/gap-inventory.md` for full status, and `docs/impact-study.md`'s "Honest limitations" section for what's not yet a fully like-for-like comparison (rubric scoring, latency/cost via a fully automated run).

+**Note on LLM invocation:** this project's reviewer and release-manager reasoning steps run through Claude.ai directly rather than a billed Anthropic API key — `orchestrator.py` supports this natively: it runs all deterministic/MCP steps locally, prints a ready-to-paste prompt for each LLM step, and continues once you paste the response back (see `docs/running-reviewer-via-claude-ai.md`).
+A `--dry-run` mode using canned fixtures (`mcp/dry_run_fixtures.json`) is also available for fast, repeatable demo runs — including `--overreach-demo` for the governance enforcement walkthrough.
+The fully automated, API-key-based path remains available and tested for a real deployment (see `docs/reliability-cost-controls.md`), but is not required to run this project.

 ## Quick Start (fork-and-run in under 15 minutes)